 const LogoutButton = (props) => { return ( <div> <h3>Welcome to our site</h3> <button onClick={props.onClick}>Logout</button> </div> ) } export default LogoutButton;

-Logic for conditionally render one of these component is in App.js
+Logic to conditionally render one of these component is in App.js

 where